When you purchase through links on our site, we may earn an affiliate commission at no extra cost to you.

 Why skip: Higher upfront cost — and some listings sell the battery separately.

-Best for Overgrown Hedges
+Best for Thick or Overgrown Hedges: DeWalt DCM563PB

 Why it stands out